Demisexual Orientation: How Demisexual People Experience Sexual Attraction

 Having a strong emotional bond with someone may be the most important part of any relationship for you.
 You probably want to know the other person deeply and intimately and desire to feel you understand them and appreciate them for who they are.
 Nothing else may be as important to you in a relationship as this.

-You like sex but only under the "right" circumstances
+Demisexual people like sex and experience sexual attraction, but only under the "right" circumstances

 If you’re demisexual, sex likely carries a special meaning for you.
 You don't engage in it indiscriminately.
 After you know someone very well, that’s when sex may start to make sense.
 Before that happens, or if that never happens, you don't like having sex with another person at all.
 You'd rather pleasure yourself than have sex with someone who means nothing to you.